Can Running and Jogging Help Prevent Chronic Diseases?

 The Science Behind Movement

-Running and jogging are forms of aerobic exercise, meaning they strengthen your heart and lungs while improving how your body uses oxygen.
-When you move regularly, your muscles demand more oxygen, your heart works harder, and your blood flow improves — all of which contribute to better cardiovascular health.
+Running and jogging are aerobic exercises, meaning they strengthen your heart and lungs and improve how efficiently your body uses oxygen.
+When your cardiovascular system works better, your entire body benefits.

 Over time, this increased activity lowers blood pressure, boosts “good” cholesterol (HDL), and helps regulate blood sugar levels.
 These are three of the biggest factors in preventing chronic illnesses such as heart disease, type 2 diabetes, and stroke